TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfaileddbguidchanged.md

 <!--/issueDescription-->

 ## **Recommended Document**
-To resolve this issue follow steps listed below:
+To resolve this issue, perfom the below steps:

 * If scheduled Differential/Log backups fails with this issue Azure Backup uses auto-heal to trigger a remedial full backup. not further action is required.
 * If adhoc Differential/Log backups fails with this issue, then ensure Full backup is taken else, all subsequent adhoc Diff/Log backup will continue to fail with this error code.